By Reggie Kelly

 New Year’s Eve 2003

-- This was the complaint by the Argentine neighbors near the Jewish Community Center and Israeli Consulate, which were bombed in the early 1990’s; and that living close to Jews endangered both themselves and their children.
+- This was the complaint of the Argentinian neighbors near the Jewish Community Center and Israeli Consulate, which were bombed in the early 1990’s: that living close to Jews endangered both themselves and their children.

 - See Isa 35; Ezek 20; Rev 12 et al